greystate/xmldump/README.markdown

 Because installing XMLDump will allow **anyone** to see the entire data structure of your site, I've decided to require an extra step that makes you, the developer, responsible for switching the feature on and off.
-Here's how that works:
+You can do that in two different ways:

-XMLDump will look for a property called `xmldumpAllowedIPs` recursively upwards from the start node selected for viewing (see below) and if that property contains the IP address of the current request (the REMOTE_ADDR server variable), it will render the XML.
+1. XMLDump will look for a property called `xmldumpAllowedIPs` recursively upwards from the start node selected for viewing (see below) and if that property contains the IP address of the current request (the REMOTE_ADDR server variable), it will render the XML.
 So you need to add a textstring property to your "website" Document Type and subsequently fill in your IP address on the corresponding content node before XMLDump will render anything.

+2. As of version 0.9.3 you can also add the IP address(es) to the `XMLDump.config` file in the `config` folder - there should be an empty `<xmldumpAllowedIPs>` element in there which you can fill in.

 ### Viewing the XML